openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 @anchor releasing_gil
 ### Releasing the GIL

-Some functions in Python API release the Global Lock Interpreter (GIL) while running C++ code.
-It can help you to achieve true parallelism in your application using python threads.
-For more information about GIL please refer to the python documentation.
+Some functions in Python API release the Global Lock Interpreter (GIL) while running work-intensive code.
+It can help you to achieve more parallelism in your application using Python threads.
+For more information about GIL please refer to the Python documentation.

 @sphinxdirective